richard-to/richard-to.github.io/programming/_posts/2025-02-09-jeopardy-live-part-2.md

 ## 3.2 Basic implementation

-When Gemini makes a tool call, we forward the tool call to the Mesop server processing.
+When Gemini makes a tool call, we forward the tool call to the Mesop server for processing.

 ```javascript
 this.onToolCall = (toolCalls) => {